pbinkley/microcopying_1940/index.markdown

 blurted out what I had been trying to hint at, namely, that the Works Projects Administration might be used as a device for achieving some of the objectives you have in mind.
-The reason I didn't say so is because WPA is not supposed to make suggestions to you; you people are supposed to make suggestions to <span style="page" id="page236">[p.236]</span> it.
+The reason I didn't say so is because WPA is not supposed to make suggestions to you; you people are supposed to make suggestions to <span class="page" id="page236">[p.236]</span> it.
 We don't go out and drum up projects.
 If you want something
 done you get a public sponsor, call in the state administrator or one of his assistants, tell him what you want done, he helps